-The sourcing and manufacturing of ready-to-wear clothing, accessories, shoes and kids collections are managed by Stella McCartney.
-The adidas by Stella McCartney range, together with lingerie, swimwear, eyewear and fragrance product categories are licensed.
-As of December 2019, we also had 17 indirectly operated stores.
+The sourcing and manufacturing of ready-to-wear clothing, accessories and shoes are managed by Stella McCartney in 2020.
+Since April 2021, the kids category is managed through a licensee.
+The adidas by Stella McCartney range, together with lingerie, swimwear, eyewear and fragrance product categories and, since early 2021, Stella McCartney Kids collections are licensed.
+As of December 2020, we also had 30 franchise accounts globally.